bblfsh/scala-client/README.md

 ### Dependencies

-You need to install libxml2, the Java SDK and its header files.
+You need to install Java SDK and its header files.
 The command for Debian and derived distributions would be:

 ```
-sudo apt install libxml2-dev openjdk-8 openjdk-8-jdk-headless
+sudo apt install openjdk-8 openjdk-8-jdk-headless
 ```

 ### Usage